scottrobel/knight_travails/README.md

-This program uses dijkstra's algorithms to find the shortest path that a knight can take between any two given spaces on a board! syntax to find the shortest path between [0, 0] and [0, 1] you would use this code
+This program uses dijkstra's algorithm to find the shortest path that a knight can take between any two given spaces on a board! syntax to find the shortest path between [0, 0] and [0, 1] you would use this code